 \subsection{Intensity function}

-Following the ideas of Section \ref{sec:lgpc_general}, we apply a LGCP model with intensity function decomposed as the product of the spatial $\eta(\textbf{u})$, temporal $\mu(t)$, and a residual spatio-temporal variation $\exp \left( \zeta (\textbf{u},t) \right)$ as follows
+Following the ideas of Section \ref{sec:lgpc_general}, we apply a LGCP model with intensity function decomposed as the product of the spatial $\eta(\textbf{u})$, temporal $\mu(t)$, and a residual spatio-temporal variation $\exp \left( \xi (\textbf{u},t) \right)$ as follows

-In practice, this decomposition requires first computing the spatial and temporal components separately and then using this information as an offset to compute the spatio-temporal component.
+In practice, this decomposition requires first computing the spatial and temporal components separately and then using this information to compute the spatio-temporal component.
 The computation of each component is detailed below.

 The spatial component represents the expected number of infected individuals in the city of Cali.
 To estimate this, we consider as a study region the city boundary of Cali.
-We use the \texttt{R-INLA} package to construct a triangulated mesh in this region, and compute the expected number of events using the dual mesh, which comprises a series of polygons surrounding each vertex of the original mesh \cite{moraga23}.
+We use the \texttt{R-INLA} package to construct a triangulated mesh in this region, and compute the expected number of events using the dual mesh, which comprises a series of polygons surrounding each vertex of the original mesh.
 On the other hand, we obtain the population density in Cali from WorldPop, an open-access tool for population data.
 In this case, we used a resolution of $100 \times 100$ $m$ cells defined in a square region that includes Cali (Figure \ref{fig:pop_den}).
 Then, the expected number of events in each polygon of the dual mesh is computed as the area of the polygon multiplied by the average population of the cells in that polygon \cite{krainski_et_al_2019}.

 To estimate the temporal component representing the daily expected number of infected people, we use a spline model as explained in Section \ref{sec:temp}.
 The selected basis is related to the structure of the data.
-It takes into account first the day-of-week effects, periodical effects described by sine and cosine functions called Fourier basis, and finally an overall rising trend over the time captured by polynomial structure.
-The selected number of basis in each case was related to the simplicity and explainability of the model.
+It takes into account first the day-of-week effects, periodical effects described by sine and cosine functions called the Fourier basis, and finally an overall rising trend over time captured by a polynomial structure.
+The selected number of bases in each case was related to the simplicity and explainability of the model.
 In summary, the model has the following form

 where $\omega = 2 \pi/365$ is the annual periodicity.
 The estimators for the day-of-week effects are $\delta_d = \{ -4.52,-4.58,-4.64,-4.60,-4.62,-4.70,-4.86\}$, where $d_1$ is Sunday, $d_2$ is Monday, etc. In addition, the estimators of the Fourier basis are $\alpha = \{3.59,0.63,0.34\}$, and $\beta = \{-18.71,-2.46,-0.50\}$.
 Finally, estimators for the polynomial basis for degrees $k=1,2,3$ are $\gamma = \{0.69,-0.004,8.31e-06\}$.
 Figure \ref{fig:timefit} compares the result of the fitted model and the daily cases observed.